MobilityData/gbfs/gbfs.md

 ```

 ### station_status.json
 Describes the capacity and rental availability of a station.
+Data returned should be should be as close to realtime as possible, but in no case should it be more than 5 minutes out-of-date.
+See [Data Latency](#data-latency).
 Data reflects the operators most recent knowledge of the station’s status.
 Any station that is represented in `station_status.json` must have a corresponding entry in `station_information.json`.

 Field Name | Required | Type | Defines
 ---|---|---|---